teddywing/git-checkout-history/README.md

 	$ go install github.com/teddywing/git-checkout-history/git-checkout-store

+## Shell Completion
+If you use bash or zsh completion for git, a patch file is included to add this functionality for `git-checkout-store`.
+The patch enables `checkout-store` to have the same completion functionality as `checkout`.
+It can be applied as usual:

+	$ patch path/to/git-completion.bash < path/to/git-completion.bash.patch

 ## Known Issues
 * Currently, branch history is stored globally.
 When used in multiple repositories, all branches go to the same list.
 There should be a different branch storage list for each repository.
 * History never gets cleared.
 Not sure if this is actually an issue, but personally I don't really care about branch history from before the current day.